CloudcraveAcademy/switch2tech-76f708d3/README.md

 | Notifications | Sonner |
 | Hosting | Vercel |

-The platform was initially built in PHP and subsequently migrated to this modern TypeScript stack — a deliberate architectural decision based on scalability requirements, real-time mentorship coordination needs, type safety at scale, and long-term maintainability.
+The platform was initially built in PHP and subsequently migrated to this modern TypeScript stack, a deliberate architectural decision based on scalability requirements, real-time mentorship coordination needs, type safety at scale, and long-term maintainability.

 ---